 The table below shows the budget for the priorities:

 |Deployment of the European Railway Traffic Management System (ERTMS)||99|

 General information regarding grant applications

 The first cut-off date for the submission of blending facility applications to INEA is 14 February 2020/16 March 2020 at 17:00 hrs Brussels time in each case.

 INEA will not accept applications for funding unless they have been confirmed by the Member State.
 Applications without Member State confirmation do not comply with the required form and will thus not be taken into account for the evaluation and award procedure.

-To ensure that every application that concerns Germany (German applicant, project implementation in Germany or German party/parties involved in the project) can be reviewed and confirmed by the Federal Ministry of Transport and Digital Infrastructure, Part A of the application form and, if necessary, the cost-benefit analysis must be made accessible to the Ministry no later than 19 March 2019 via the European Commission's electronic TENtec portal.
+To ensure that every application that concerns Germany (German applicant, project implementation in Germany or German party/parties involved in the project) can be reviewed and confirmed by the Federal Ministry of Transport and Digital Infrastructure, Part A of the application form must be made accessible to the Ministry already one month prior to the respective cut-off date (7 January 2020 for first cut-off date) via the TENtec portal.

 The following persons are to be entered into the TENtec tool as "contributors":